rbt-lang/rbt-proto/doc/introduction.rst

    Think of combinator pattern as an extensible *"construction set"*.

-   1. Define a type that describes domain objects.
+   1. Define the type that describes domain objects.
    2. Define elementary objects.
    3. Define operations to combine objects.

-   **Combinators are composable.**

-   Combinators with compatible interfaces could be composed in a variety of ways to form a composite processing pipeline.

-   **Combinators are extensible.**
+   **Combinators are declarative.**

-   A combinatorial DSL could be adapted to new domains by extending it with domain-specific combinators.
+   * A combinator program describes *what it does*, not *how it does it*.

+   * Attractive property for a DSL designed for *the accidental programmer*.

    How can we apply it to querying?